 L1 – Distance Between Major Languages

-5 – Different families
+5 – if in different families of languages

-4 – Same family but different branches
+4 – if in the same family, but in different branches

 L2 & L3 – Incidence of One Country’s Major Language(s) in Other Countries

 The second and third language indicators measure the proportion of the population in one country that are able to speak the major language(s) of another country.

 L2 concerns the incidence of the country i’s major language(s) in country j, and

 L3 concerns the incidence of the country j’s major language(s) in country i.

 4 – if greater than or equal to 1% but less than 5%